accelr-net/tvm-riscv-demo/README.md

 cd build
 ```

-5. Edit the copied file as follows to configure the build.
+5. Edit the copied `config.cmake` file as follows to configure the build.

 Change expression `set(USE_LLVM OFF)` in line 82 to `set(USE_LLVM ON)` as follows.